theclyron/lynxblog/docs/_posts/2017-10-22-briciworldml-now-has-a-new-design.markdown

 date:   22 October 2017
 author: Lynxmic
 image: http://lynxmic.github.io/img/postmedia/opera_2017-10-22_11-07-58.png # default: https://lynxmic.github.io/img/placeholder.png
+alt: Screenshot of BriciWorld.ml as of October 2017.
 ---
 Hello!
 I have changed the look of BriciWorld.ml; Now it is more modern.
 I will be also changing the look of  Discord server website.
 Enjoy the new changes on homepage!